 All of the tribesmen stared at the strange flying beast.
-They didn’t often see a jumbo airliner this far from civilization.
+They didn’t often see an airliner this far from civilization.

-Farther from the shore, wandering alone through the scrub was the tribe’s shaman, Pahtia, an older man with gray hair who was searching for the medicinal herb Pau D’arco, which, when found, would be cut and dried, then used at a later time as a remedy for warding off infections.
-He was also searching for the Chanca Piedra plant, which offered pain-relief qualities, but he stopped his quest when he noticed his fellow tribesmen staring at the sky.
-Curious, he hobbled through the underbrush, making his way to the clearing along the riverbank where the jungle canopy gave way to the open skies.
-There, he stood behind the other men, leaning on his staff while studying the plane’s exhaust trail that reflected the colors of the rainbow as it drifted through the cloudless sky—a hazy cord attached to the silver speck on the horizon.
+Farther from the shore, wandering alone through the scrub was the tribe’s shaman, Pahtia, an older man with gray hair who was searching for the herb Pau D’arco, which, when found, would be cut and dried, and then used at a later date as a remedy for warding off infections.
+He stopped his quest when he noticed his fellow tribesmen staring at the sky.
+Curious, Pahtia hobbled through the underbrush, making his way to the riverbank where the jungle canopy gave way to the open skies.
+He stood behind the other men, leaning on his staff while studying the plane’s exhaust trail that reflected the colors of the rainbow.
+He muttered, “Bad omen.”

-Zachary overheard his father-in-law’s comment and felt he was right.
-But at that moment, a fish nibbled on his bait.
-The young man needed to react quickly, otherwise, the catch would be lost.
-He jerked the line, swiftly sinking the hook into the mouth of an impressive-sized Pacu, one of the best-tasting fish in the Amazon.
-The fish fought for its life, wriggling out of the water, shimmering in the sunlight before plunging back into the river.
+Zachary overheard his father-in-law’s comment and felt he was right, but, at that moment, a fish nibbled on his bait.
+The young man jerked on the line, swiftly sinking the hook into the mouth of an impressive-sized Pacu—one of the best-tasting fish in the Amazon.
+The fish fought for its life, wriggling out of the water, shimmering in the sunlight before plunging back into the depths.

-The other men salivated at the thought of cooking the delicious Pacu in banana leaves over an open fire.
+The other men salivated at the thought of roasting the delicious Pacu, wrapped in banana leaves, over an open fire.